illuminatedspace/i-s-term/README.md

 - [] Close windows?
 - [] Drag and drop icons?
 - [] Refactor window creation, just pass guts of window, and then don't have to pass `makeWindowActive` in every window component
+- [] Look into creating SVGs of icons to apply on hover directly to component
 - [] Contact Page
 - [] About Page
 - [] Host static site